rach/pome/README.md

 ##How to install Pome

-Pome is not yet providing pre-built binaries, so you need to use the Go packaging system for now.
+Pome does not yet provide pre-built binaries, so you need to use the Go packaging system for now.
 To install Pome, you must have Go installed so you can use the `go get` command:

     go get github.com/rach/pome